Giulianova Calcio: Legacy

 The assets of Giulianova Calcio, including the logo, and trophies, were acquired by A.S.D.
 Giuliesi per Sempre aka A.S.D.
 Giulianova Calcio, which grants other teams to use the logo temporary.

 However, as Città di Giulianova did not renew the loan of the logo in 2015, as well as other youth teams had rely on the agreement with Città di Giulianova, the non-renewal of loan, making all team cannot use the club logo.

 A.S.D.
 Città di Giulianova 1924, was the highest ranking team from Giulianova in the national league, which was relocated from Cologna Paese frazione, Roseto degli Abruzzi, in the Province of Teramo.
 The team relegated from 2015–16 Serie D (fourth tier).
 The team folded in 2016.

 Another team, A.S.D.
 Calcio Giulianova, was a merger of "Scuola Calcio Giulianova", a youth academy and "Colleranesco", a team in local amateur football located in the frazione of the same name.
 The team relegated from 2015 to 2016 Promozione Abruzzo (sixth tier).
 The team withdrew from senior football in 2016.

 The third team, A.S.D.
 Piccoli Giallorossi, was another youth academy.

 In 2016 A.S.D.
 Real Giulianova became another illegitimate phoenix clubs after Città di Giulianova was folded.
 Real Giulianova was a team in 2016–17 Promozione Abruzzo.
 The club was relocated from Castellalto, in the Province of Teramo.
 The club won promotion to Eccellenza in 2017.

 A.S.D.
 Giulianova Calcio also return to football league by entering local 5-a-side football, by hiring players of former Città di Giulianova.

 A.S.D.
 Giulianova Annunziata was another team from Giulianova which was participated in 2016–17 Prima Categoria.

+In 2023 a new company acquires the logo and qualification of Giulianova Calcio from the Giuliesi per sempre association definitively and returns to the name of A.S.D.
+Giulianova Calcio 1924.